-Dosage may be initiated at 50 mcg t.i.d.
+Dosage may be initiated at 50 mcg 3 times a day.
 Beginning with this low dose may permit adaptation to adverse gastrointestinal effects for patients who will require higher doses.
-IGF-I (somatomedin C) levels every 2 weeks can be used to guide titration.
-Alternatively, multiple growth hormone levels at 0-8 hours after Sandostatin[®] (octreotide acetate) administration permit more rapid titration of dose.
-The goal is to achieve growth hormone levels less than 5 ng/mL or IGF-I (somatomedin C) levels less than 1.9 U/mL in males and less than 2.2 U/mL in females.
-The dose most commonly found to be effective is 100 mcg t.i.d., but some patients require up to 500 mcg t.i.d. for maximum effectiveness.
+Insulin growth factor-1 (IGF-1; somatomedin C) levels every 2 weeks can be used to guide titration.
+Alternatively, multiple growth hormone (GH) levels at 0 to 8 hours after Sandostatin[®] (octreotide acetate) Injection administration permit more rapid titration of dose.
+The goal is to achieve GH levels less than 5 ng/mL or IGF-1 (somatomedin C) levels less than 1.9 unit/mL in males and less than 2.2 unit/mL in females.
+The dose most commonly found to be effective is 100 mcg 3 times a day, but some patients require up to 500 mcg 3 times a day for maximum effectiveness.
 Doses greater than 300 mcg/day seldom result in additional biochemical benefit, and if an increase in dose fails to provide additional benefit, the dose should be reduced.
-IGF-I (somatomedin C) or growth hormone levels should be re-evaluated at 6-month intervals.
+IGF-1 (somatomedin C) or GH levels should be reevaluated at 6-month intervals.

 Sandostatin should be withdrawn yearly for approximately 4 weeks from patients who have received irradiation to assess disease activity.
-If growth hormone or IGF-I (somatomedin C) levels increase and signs and symptoms recur, Sandostatin therapy may be resumed.
+If GH or IGF-1 (somatomedin C) levels increase and signs and symptoms recur, Sandostatin therapy may be resumed.